jmonlong/manu-vggafannot/manuscript.md

 Sorting a GAM with the same reads took 11h47 using 11h38 of CPU time and about 6.1 GiB of memory.

 In addition to being about twice as fast to sort, reads written in the GAF format (and bgzipped) also take about half the disk space (52 GiB vs 108 GiB).
-The main reason for this reduced space is that GAF doesn't save the full read sequence, only the path through the pangenome and edits to reconstruct it.
+The main reason for this reduced space is that GAF does not save the complete read sequence, only the path through the pangenome and edits to reconstruct it.
-GAM files produced by `vg giraffe` can also save additional information as annotations, like the mapping time of each read, that are currently not kept when converting to the GAF format.
+GAM files produced by `vg giraffe` can also save additional information as annotations, like the mapping time of each read, which are currently not kept when converting to the GAF format.
 Overall, the bgzipped GAF files are half as small and twice as fast to sort for short sequencing reads.

 Once a GAF is indexed, extracting a slice of reads works like extracting a slice of an indexed BAM/VCF/BED file for a genomic region, and is more efficient than extracting a slice from an indexed GAM file.
-For example, extracting reads for ten thousand random regions in the pangenome took about 0.066 second per region to retrieve an average of 1707 reads.
+For example, extracting reads for ten thousand random regions in the pangenome took about 0.066 seconds per region to retrieve an average of 1707 reads.
-For comparison, the same extraction took on average 0.816 second per region using the GAM format.
+For comparison, the same extraction took an average of 0.816 seconds per region using the GAM format.

 | Format | Time (H:M:S) | Max. memory used (MiB) | File size (GiB) |
 |:------:|-------------:|-----------------------:|----------------:|